 - Climate change: Proposed a $5 trillion-plan to address climate change, aiming for net-zero carbon emissions by 2050.

 - Taxes: Has derided business tax cuts and opposed 2017's GOP tax overhaul.
 O’Rourke voted in favor of an oil tax in 2016 that would have taxed $10 per barrel of crude oil.

 - Gun control: Called for universal background checks and limits on sale of AR-15s.
 Opposes requiring states to recognize concealed carry permits granted in other states.

 - Immigration: Vocal critic of Trump's border wall and said U.S. should not criminalize migrants who request asylum between ports of entry.

-- Supreme Court reform: Said "an idea we should explore" is to have 5 justices selected by Democrats and 5 by Republicans.
-They would then select 5 more for a total of 20.
-Also offered idea of term limits.
+- Supreme Court reform: Considers having 5 justices selected by Democrats and 5 by Republicans.
+5 more would be selected totaling 20.
+Has also considered term limits.

 - Minimum wage: Supports increasing minimum wage to $15/hour.

 - Marijuana: Favors decriminalization and expunging criminal records for cannabis-related offenses.

 - Transparency: Would require cabinet to hold monthly town halls.